-Practice being true to yourself, whether that’s looking in the mirror each day and speaking affirmations or speaking your truth with trusted loved ones.
+Practice being true to yourself, whether that’s looking in the mirror each day and speaking affirmations or speaking your truth about your ambitions and desires with trusted loved ones.

 Formulate a plan to slowly break away from that job you despise.
-That hobby you find yourself doing everyday that brings you pesce, turn that into a business!
+That hobby you find yourself doing everyday that brings you peace, turn that into a business!

 Use this step by step guide to create a vision board for your future!

 Research ways in which others have created a business in that same niche.
 Watch how your creativity blossoms.
 You will find yourself creating products and services around that hobby.
 And sooner than later, that hobby will turn into a prosperous business that will require for you to quit that job you despise so that you can focus on the career that you LOVE.

 French autentique“authentic; canonical” (13c., Modern French authentique) and directly from Medieval Latin authenticus, from Greek authentikos “original, genuine, principal,” from authentes “one acting on one’s own authority,”….(2) “to accomplish, achieve.”
 Sense of “real, entitled to acceptance as factual” is first recorded mid-14c.

 The best remedy for all of this is to just be yourself and watch how life will magnetize the right environment and the right people towards you.

 When I made the decision to walk away from certain titles and organizations TO BE MYSELF and follow my inner knowing, there were many people who exited my life.
 I experienced tremendous loss with connections and monetary gain.